 How to install Browser Guard

 1. To install the Browser Guard extension, visit Malwarebytes and choose your browser version.
-I use Edge, so I chose Chrome because Chrome extensions now work in Edge.
+For Microsoft Edge in this example, we can select Chrome, because Chrome extensions now work in Edge.
 Clicking on Free Download For Chrome takes you to the Chrome extension Store: